ECHOEProject/echoe/doc/documentation.md

 ## British Library Manuscripts

 Digitizations of the damaged manuscripts London, British Library, Cotton Otho A.\ viii, B.\ x, and Vitellius D.\ xvii (Ker/ECHOE MSS 168, 177A, and 222) were not available to us during the initial drafting of ECHOE, while the Library's restricted access policies during the succession of pandemic and ransomware attack (2020--2024) further hindered our access to these materials.
-Given the state of these manuscripts, we determined that it was not worth transcribing them on the basis of microfilm copies; they will be added once high-resolution images become available.
+Given the state of these manuscripts, we determined that it was not worth transcribing them on the basis of microfilm copies; they may be added once high-resolution images become available.

 When the ransomware attack brought down BL services, we had recently completed final general proofreading of transcriptions from nearly all London manuscripts.
 However, some specific work remained outstanding, notably hand attribution.
-Consequently, Cleopatra B.\ xiii, Tiberius A.\ iii, Vespasian D.\ xiv, and Vespasian D.\ xxi (Ker/ECHOE MSS 144, 186, 209, and 344) are the main offenders still attributing scribal interventions to `DP0000`, our code for hands yet to be identified.
-Conjectural readings in the particularly damaged portions of Otho C.\ i (notably _Evil Tongues_: [ECHOE 182.4](https://echoe.uni-goettingen.de/#/versions/text/182.4), but also _Malchus_: [ECHOE 182.2c](https://echoe.uni-goettingen.de/#/versions/text/182.2c)) as well as the fragment BL Additional 38651 (a Wulfstan autograph: [ECHOE 130](https://echoe.uni-goettingen.de/#/versions/text/130.b)) were left for reassessment too long and have been left with editorial XML comments until such time as access is restored.
+Consequently, Cleopatra B.\ xiii, Tiberius A.\ iii, Vespasian D.\ xiv, and Vespasian D.\ xxi (Ker/ECHOE MSS 144, 186, 209, and 344) are the main offenders still attributing scribal interventions to `DP0000`, our code for hands yet to be identified.<!-- Conjectural readings in the particularly damaged portions of Otho C.\ i (notably _Evil Tongues_: [ECHOE 182.4](https://echoe.uni-goettingen.de/#/versions/text/182.4), but also _Malchus_: [ECHOE 182.2c](https://echoe.uni-goettingen.de/#/versions/text/182.2c)) as well as the fragment BL Additional 38651 (a Wulfstan autograph: [ECHOE 130](https://echoe.uni-goettingen.de/#/versions/text/130.b)) were left for reassessment too long and have been left with editorial XML comments until such time as access is restored.-->

 ## Biblical Source References

 In ECHOE's main drafting stage, the sources of biblical quotations and paraphrases were encoded on a running basis during drafting and/or proofreading.
 When the drafting of separate source reports (not included in this release) was begun, this earlier practice was put on hold in order to avoid the duplication of work, and it was decided that biblical sources could later be copied in from the source reports.
-Since source reports were completed for only a third of ECHOE versions by the time of this release, a small proportion of biblically sourced corpus segments continue to go unreferenced.
-We expected to address this shortcoming in the near future.
+Since source reports were completed for only just over a third of ECHOE versions by the time of this release, a small proportion of biblically sourced corpus segments continue to go unreferenced.
+We expected to address this shortcoming in future.

 ## Rhetorical Markup

 The markup of binomial pairs and enumerations was completed only for Blickling, Vercelli, and their manuscript variants.
 There are no plans to extend the range in future.
-The markup of audience address and metrical content has been completed for the full corpus, but rhetorical markup has not been subjected to a proofreading stage.
+The markup of audience address and rhythmical content has been completed for the full corpus, but rhetorical markup has not been proofread.

-## Paragraphing
+## Chunking

-An unsystematic start has been made dividing the XML corpus into paragraph-like `<ab>`{.xml} ("anonymous block")-segments.
-These are intended to facilitate reading e.g. in ebook format or in some other user-friendly transformation.
+An unsystematic start has been made of dividing the XML corpus into paragraph-like `<ab>`{.xml} ("anonymous block")-segments.
+These are intended to facilitate reading e.g. in ebook format or in some other user-friendly transformation, as well as facilitating NLP tasks performed on passages of uniform content (e.g. sentiment analysis or topic analysis).
 Since we have hitherto been unable to allocate time for this task, however, the work remains far from complete, and witnesses to the same text should not at this stage be expected to exhibit the same division.

 ## Lemmatization